ZerosRealm/Nextcloud-TrelloSync/README.md

 There is also a *explorer* included that uses the credentials in your config file to get the different IDs for Nextcloud Deck and Trello respectively.

+The explorer program defaults to showing both Nextcloud Deck and Trello info, or it can take one argument which is either nextcloud, deck or trello.

 There are still several API calls for both of them created (as seen in [pkg/api](pkg/api)):
 - [x] Get boards
 - [x] Get stacks/lists